nanjiangshu/proq3/README.md

     * [pdb-model].proq3.global - global scores (the predicted quality of the whole model)

+    * [pdb-model].[method]_bfactor.pdb - pdb files with local scores in b-factor column (only when running with -output_pdbs yes option).
+                                         [method] here is proq3, proq2, proqroscen or proqrosfa.

 Both local and global score files will contain 4 columns:

 1. ProQ2 - ProQ2 prediction (as in the original ProQ2, but retrained on CASP9 data)